jamescherti/jamescherti/README.md

 - **[vim-pathaction](https://github.com/jamescherti/vim-pathaction)**: An Vim plugin that allows executing the pathaction command-line tool directly from Vim.

 - **[ultisnips-mode.el](https://github.com/jamescherti/ultisnips-mode.el)**: An Emacs major mode for editing Ultisnips snippet files.
 This mode provides syntax highlighting to facilitate editing Ultisnips snippets.

-- **[quick-fasd.el](https://github.com/jamescherti/quick-fasd.el)**: An Emacs package to integrate Fasd.
-Fasd is a command-line productivity booster that offers quick access to files and directories for POSIX shells.
-It is inspired by tools like autojump, z and v.
-Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.

 - **[git-smartmv](https://github.com/jamescherti/git-smartmv)**: A command-line tool that intelligently moves files and directories by automatically choosing between 'git mv' and 'mv' depending on the source and destination paths.